ouuan/AUR-template/README.md

 -   Upload the packages built in the CI tests to Artifacts.
 -   Scripts to add a new package/update a package.
 -   Auto-generated `.SRCINFO`.
+-   Warnings provided by `namcap` in the GitHub Actions runs.

 ## Get Started